appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 > Actually the session maximum age only depends on the sessions creation time.
 This means, independent how often
 > a users changes session data, the maximum age of the session will NOT be extended.
 After the maximum age is
 > reached the session will be destroyed and the user has to create a new one, by re-login for example.
+If you want
+> to implement something like a sticky login functionality, you MUST set the value for `session-maximum-age` to
+> `0` and the value for the [session-cookie-lifetime](#) to a value that points for in the future.

 ##### `/web-app/session-config/session-inactivity-timeout` *integer*
 This node allows you to specify a timeout that marks the session as inactive.
 This lets the application server